tian-chaiyaporn/thinkful-capstone-dice/readme.md

 - Rearrange files in /js into relevant 'components', e.g. /Buttons /components
 - add feature for user to save other dice
 - add feature for external api dice
+- delete diceId from user list (only if database can't handle it, so user can restore dice if needed)